How to fix corrupted external hard drive after upgrading High Sierra to Mojave?

 Data Recovery from corrupted external hard drive after upgrading High Sierra to Mojave

 First of all, you need to make sure that you have backed up important files.
 This is because any operation is possible to overwrite the original data, including the process of disk repair.
 Forget to make any backup?
-You can make use of professional Mac data recovery software like iBoysoft Mac Data Recovery to recover data from corrupted external hard drive.
+You can make use of professional Mac data recovery software like iBoysoft Data Recovery for Mac to recover lost data from corrupted external hard drive.

-iBoysoft Mac Data Recovery is a free external hard drive data recovery tool that enables you to recover data from corrupted external hard drives, recover data from the unmountable external hard drives, but also recover data from formatted external hard drives, recover data from inaccessible external hard drives, recover data from unreadable external hard drives on macOS Mojave 10.14/High Sierra 10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.
+iBoysoft Data Recovery for Mac is a free external hard drive data recovery tool that enables you to recover lost data from corrupted external hard drives, recover lost data from the unmountable external hard drives, but also recover lost data from formatted external hard drives, recover lost data from inaccessible external hard drives, recover lost data from unreadable external hard drives on macOS Big Sur 11/Catalina 10.15/Mojave 10.14/High Sierra 10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.

-Tutorial to recover data from corrupted external hard drive on Mac with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from corrupted external hard drive on Mac with iBoysoft Data Recovery for Mac

-Step 1: Download and install iBoysoft Mac Data Recovery on Mac.
+Step 1: Download and install iBoysoft Data Recovery for Mac on Mac.

 Step 3: Select the corrupted external hard drive drive and click "Next" button to scan all lost data.

 Step 4: Preview the searching results, choose files we need, and click "Recover" to get them back.